Fr Thomas Mason - 01833 631457

 Prayer List:

-Of your charity please pray for all the sick, especially: Morag, Ethel, George Gwilliam, Andrew Gwilliam, Fay Jackson, Sharon & Dennis Walburn, Elaine Robertson, Barbara Ugoletti, Andrea Matthews, Bridget Wright, Graham Pegley, Calvert Hardy, James Hardy, Keith McAllister, Elizabeth Rawling, Charlie Camilleri.
+Of your charity please pray for all the sick, especially: Morag, Ethel, George Gwilliam, Andrew Gwilliam, Fay Jackson, Dennis Walburn, Elaine Robertson, Barbara Ugoletti, Andrea Matthews, Bridget Wright, Graham Pegley, Calvert Hardy, James Hardy, Keith McAllister, Elizabeth Rawling, Charlie Camilleri, Pauline McAllister, Paul Laughlin.

-As also for all the faithful departed, particularly the recently departed, as well as those whose years-mind falls at this time including Jessie Taylor.
+As also for all the faithful departed, particularly the recently departed, as well as those whose years-mind falls at this time including Ruth Carreras, Margaret Alderson, Matthew Snowdon, Caroline Sleap, Gareth Walburn, William Barker.
 Requiescant in pace.

 COME AND SAY HELLO